Anthony-Nolan/Atlas/README.md

 - Search Hla Data
     - The HLA data to search against.
 (Usually the hla of a patient - but occasionally searches will be run against modified HLA)
     -  All known HLA should be provided, even if that locus is omitted from matching
-        - This is because scoring will still be run againsty that locus, even if mismatches at it are not considered when matching donors
+        - This is because scoring will still be run against that locus, even if mismatches at it are not considered when matching donors

 The search process can be broken down as follows: